Tinkerforge/doc/source/Hardware/Power_Supplies/Step-Down.rst

 Features
 --------

- * Powers a Stack of Bricks with 5V
+ * Powers a stack of Bricks with 5V
  * Can power motors of driver Bricks, e.g. DC Brick
  * Input voltage 6V to 27V
  * Additional output voltage 5V (since version 1.1)